yishangru/CSE6140-Project/README.md

   pip install -r dependencies.txt
 ```

-If you install new package to the environment, **make sure you update `dependencies.txt` with correct package name and version**.
+If you install new package to the environment, **make sure you update `dependencies.txt` with correct package name and version, and commit**.
+Just add the main package with version to `dependencies.txt` should be fine.
 Following shell snippet can be used to retrieve installed package lists.

 ```shell script
 pip freeze  # get current installed packages and version info